Newspaper Page Text

 tinued to steadfastly deny his guilt

-when placed on the stand.
-Mrs
+when placed on the stand Mis.

 Peterson was a constant and inter

-esled spectator.
+estqd spectator.
 She was out of town

-the afternoon of the tragedy \the
+the afternoon of the tragedy The

-state ended its direct testimeny
+state ended its direct testimony

 early Tuesday morning while the